dalekStarlord/Testtinggg/hci-prototype/README.md

 }
 ```

 `src/api/otpClient.js` normalises the OTP base URL, posts the GraphQL payload, surfaces parse errors, and returns the decoded response for the map to consume.
-OTP 2.8's Transmodel schema no longer exposes `lat`/`lon` directly on `Place`, so the query requests `coordinates { latitude longitude }` instead.
+OTP 2.8's Transmodel schema no longer exposes `lat`/`lon` directly on `Place`, so the query requests the `location { latitude longitude }` object and also fetches quay metadata.
+During normalisation each leg decodes the returned `legGeometry.points` polyline so the first and last vertices can act as a fallback when the schema omits explicit endpoint coordinates.

 Example variables the frontend sends with that query: